When should you start taking collagen? Curious if you’re too young? Too old? Is it too soon or too (*gasp*) late?

 Here’s why it’s OK to take collagen at any age after 2:

 - Collagen protein is just amino acids.
 It’s the basic building blocks of protein.
 And collagen makes up 1/3 of our body’s protein composition — no matter what age!
+Learn more about collagen’s amino acid profile.

 - Collagen is extremely durable.
 Unlike most supplements, much isn’t lost in the process of making collagen peptides.
 Collagen supplements, by nature of the collagen molecule’s durability, are set up for success and will have a favorable impact at any age group.

 - An allergy and/or intolerance would rarely be triggered.
 Unless there’s a life-threatening allergy to beef, chicken, fish, or eggshell membrane — you’ll be in the clear.
-See the ingredients of our multi collagen.
+See the ingredients of multi collagen.

 Supplement quality is important, regardless of age!